AdobeDocs/acrobat-services-learn.en/help/pdfaccessibility/automatically-add-tags.md

 type: Tutorial
 jira: KT-15031
 ---
-# Automatically tag Documents for accessibility
+# Automatically tag documents for accessibility

 Learn how to automatically tag for accessibility at scale using AI.
 Automatically tagging reduces the time and cost required to reach compliance.